Fraud Blocker

 Design & Customisation

-Common options include gable, skillion (mono-pitch), barn, and custom configurations.
+Common options include gable, skillion (mono-pitch), barn and custom configurations.

 Absolutely.
-We recommend roof and wall insulation to control temperature, cut condensation, and make your space more comfortable year-round.
-Learn more>>
+We recommend roof and wall insulation to control temperature, cut condensation and make your space more comfortable year-round.

 Foundations, Concrete & Site Prep

 Yes, but it’s not ideal.
-Pouring the slab afterwards means your footings will need to be much deeper — often 800–1400mm instead of 400mm — which adds unnecessary cost and complexity.
-It can also void warranties, as wet cement can corrode the bottom of your wall sheets.
-Plus, it’s messy — concrete usually seeps out under the sheeting, leaving an uneven, untidy finish.
-Learn more >>
+Footings need to be much deeper, it can void warranties (wet cement can corrode the bottom of wall sheets), and concrete usually seeps out under the sheeting, leaving an untidy finish.
+Read why we pour slabs first.

-Yes — we supply gutters and downpipes with your shed, and we can coordinate proper drainage with your plumber to meet council requirements.
+Yes — we supply gutters and downpipes with your shed, and we coordinate proper drainage with your plumber to meet council requirements.

 Materials, Durability & Maintenance

 A properly built steel shed can last 30–50 years or more.
-With the right materials, slab-first construction, and basic maintenance, it’s built to outlast trends and weather.
+With the right materials, slab-first construction and basic maintenance, it’s built to outlast trends and weather.

 Insulation, Comfort & Internal Fit-Outs

 It can — but not if it’s insulated properly.
-We recommend foil-backed roof and wall insulation to control heat, reduce glare, and keep things comfortable year-round.
+We recommend foil-backed roof and wall insulation to control heat, reduce glare and keep things comfortable year-round.

 Usage, Delivery & Add-Ons

-Payments
+Payments & Finance

 Insurance & Protection

-Yes — if you’re building the shed yourself, you’ll need your own site insurance to cover tools, materials, and anyone helping you.
+Yes — if you’re building the shed yourself, you’ll need your own site insurance to cover tools, materials and anyone helping you.
 DIY kits don’t include BII because no construction work is carried out by us.

 Yes — our sheds can be engineered to support solar panels.
 Let us know early so we can design roof loads, pitch and orientation for your solar installer.